TheArturthur/CoppermindScraper/Cosmere/Tashikk.md

 ## Contents

+1 Etymology
-1 Geography
+2 Geography
-2 History
+3 History
-3 Politics
+4 Politics

-3.1 Ties to Azir
+4.1 Ties to Azir
-3.2 Military
+4.2 Military
-3.3 Information trading
+4.3 Information trading
+4.4 Foreign Policy and International Relationships

+4.4.1 Alm
+4.4.2 Alethkar
+4.4.3 Azir

-4 Culture
+5 Culture

-4.1 People
+5.1 People
-4.2 Religion
+5.2 Religion

-5 Notable citizens
+6 Notable citizens
-6 Notes
+7 Notes

+## Etymology
+*Tashikk* is derived from the prominent Tashikki diety Tashi, the local name for the Herald [[Ishar\|Ishar]].

 ## Geography
 Tashikk is located in southwestern Roshar, in the southernmost part of the geographical region of [[Makabak\|Makabak]].
 It lies on the northern shore of the eastern [[Aimian Sea\|Aimian Sea]] and borders [[Liafor\|Liafor]] to the West, [[Yezier\|Yezier]] and [[Azir\|Azir]] to the North, and [[Emul\|Emul]] to South-East, the latter on a river.